apache/phoenix-connectors/phoenix5-spark3/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
+# Phoenix5-Spark3 Connector

 The phoenix5-spark3 plugin extends Phoenix's MapReduce support to allow Spark to load Phoenix tables as DataFrames, and enables persisting DataFrames back to Phoenix.

 ## Pre-Requisites

 * Phoenix 5.1.2+
 * Spark 3.0.3+

 ## Why not JDBC?

-Although Spark supports connecting directly to JDBC databases, it’s only able to parallelize queries by partioning on a numeric column.
+Although Spark supports connecting directly to JDBC databases, It’s only able to parallelize queries by partioning on a numeric column.
  It also requires a known lower bound, upper bound and partition count in order to create split queries.

 In contrast, the phoenix-spark integration is able to leverage the underlying splits provided by Phoenix in order to retrieve and save data across multiple workers.
 All that’s required is a database URL and a table name.
 Optional SELECT columns can be given, as well as pushdown predicates for efficient filtering.